john-cd/rust_howto/bk/src/categories/data-structures/index.md

 `rangemap`: Stores key-value pairs where keys are ranges.
 `ndarray`: Provides an n-dimensional array for numerical computation.
 `roaring`: Implements compressed bitsets.

+Implementing and using linked lists, deques, binary trees, and other less common but sometimes necessary structures.

 </div>